bleech/flynt-docs/content/tutorials/creating-component/creating-view-file.md

 </div>
 ```

-Your file tree will now look like this:
+Your theme folder will now look like this:

 ```
 ├── flynt-starter-theme